anngroong/podcasts/content/episode/323-anna-karapetyan-trilateral-us-eu-armenia-meeting-talks-with-azerbaijan-relations-with-russia-in-free-fall-pashinyan-suppressing-artsakh-leadership.md

 In the middle of March “hundreds” of Artsakhtsis demonstrated in Yerevan because [the government has not been allocating necessary aid](https://www.azatutyun.am/a/32870589.html) appropriately, but more specifically, it hasn’t been seeking or pursuing their right of return to their homeland.

 Artsakh president Samvel Shahramanyan [confirmed](https://www.azatutyun.am/a/32883592.html) that the declaration of dissolution of the Artsakh government had no merit or basis, and that his government continues to exist in exile.
 Pashinyan was pissed off and [warned](https://www.azatutyun.am/a/32881240.html) that such statements serve Russian interests, and they threaten the security of Armenia.

-    ~~Let’s be honest here: the only reason why he says that is because Aliyev has threatened that Pashinyan must kill Artsakh for good, or there will be war.
-And Pashinyan is the loser of the war with Aliyev.~~

 Artak Beglaryan, a former state minister of Artsakh, correctly stated that Pashinyan is threatening the Artsakh leadership, and no actions against them can be excluded.